5 Photo Composition Tips

 Simplify Your Background

 Removing unnecessary or distracting elements from the background helps to simplify the photo and really keep your subject the star of the photo.
 And the best part is that you don’t need Lightroom or Photoshop to do this.

 Simple ways to remove distracting elements of your photo are to move in closer and naturally crop out distracting elements.
 You can also use an open aperture to blur elements in the background and make them unrecognizable.
 And if all else fails, you can actually get up and remove any distracting objects or clutter from the background.
 (I used blur to simplify the background--can you tell there were raspberry plants and and old wheelbarrow in the background?)

 Use Leading Lines and Framing the Shot

-Natural lines and frames can really help to draw the viewer’s eye right to the focal point of your photo.
-Lines can also make your photo more dynamic and interesting.
-Framing your subject with lines makes it really obvious where the viewer should look.
+Leading lines and frames can really help to draw the viewer’s eye right to the focal point of your photo.
+Leading lines can also make your photo more dynamic and interesting.
+And framing your subject with lines makes it really obvious where the viewer should look.

 Use Negative Space